 Disturbing Conservation: Remapping the Avencas MPA

-In ecological conservation, Marine Protected Areas (MPAs) are legally designated habitats designed to regulate a tidal territory for the long-term conservation of nature.
+In ecological conservation, MPAs are legally designated habitats designed to regulate a tidal territory for the long-term conservation of nature.
 They protect wildlife at the same time they are entangled with issues of species hierarchy, conflicts with aquaculture, infrastructure, governance and more.
 The decisions made about the management and protection of marine environments are not in themselves neutral acts but are bound to societal values and wider sociocultural-economic systems.
+Disturbing Conservation reimagines MPAs in this expanded sense, not just as physical sites for ecological recovery but also as the object of a social challenge.
+The question we wish to raise to the public is: How do we culturally care for an MPA?

 Dani Admiss and Gillian Russell are feminist technoscience designers, curators and researchers.